Coronavirus: Angela Merkel urges citizens to get vaccinated | DW | 22.07.2021

 Merkel has warned that coronavirus restrictions may have to be reintroduced to curb a rise in cases.
-The chancellor also called for "patience" in the wake of last week's devastating floods.
+The chancellor also urged "patience" in the wake of last week's devastating floods.

 German Chancellor Angela Merkel said on Thursday she was worried about the "exponential growth" of coronavirus infections.